Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Introduction

-However, existing crowd analysis algorithms and datasets mainly focus on static images captured by handheld cameras \cite{gao2020nwpu, ucf-qnrf, Zhang_2016_CVPR_MCNN, UCF-CC-50, RSLRASSCC, JHU-CROWD++, Point_to_Region_Loss}, or on videos recorded by fixed surveillance cameras \cite{VSCrowd, SAUCC, CrowdCL, DanceTrack, Mot20, SportsMOT, WuhanMetroCrowd} and hovering drones \cite{DroneCrowd, VisDrone-CC2021} (see Fig. \ref{fig:motivation} (a) $\sim$ (c)).
+However, existing crowd analysis algorithms and datasets mainly focus on static images captured by handheld cameras~\cite{gao2020nwpu, ucf-qnrf, Zhang_2016_CVPR_MCNN, UCF-CC-50, JHU-CROWD++}, or on videos recorded by fixed surveillance cameras~\cite{VSCrowd, DanceTrack, Mot20, SportsMOT, WuhanMetroCrowd} and hovering drones~\cite{DroneCrowd, VisDrone-CC2021} (see Fig. \ref{fig:motivation} (a) $\sim$ (c)).
 Due to the limited mobility of the capturing devices, these data can only cover crowds within fixed areas, making them unsuitable for counting or tracking dense crowds in large-scale scenes.
-In contrast, videos captured by moving drones enable video-level crowd counting(i.e., estimating the number of unique pedestrians in an entire video) and tracking over large-scale scenes, effectively overcoming these spatial limitations.
-Although several related datasets, such as UAVVIC \cite{uavvic} and VisDrone \cite{VisDroneDatasets}, have been proposed, they suffer from several significant limitations.
-Most UAVVIC videos are captured by hovering drones with limited fields of view, and neither dataset focuses on dense crowds, with dense regions in VisDrone even labeled as ignore regions.
+In contrast, videos captured by moving drones enable both video individual counting (VIC) and tracking over large-scale scenes, where VIC aims to estimate the number of unique pedestrians appearing throughout an entire video.
+Although several related datasets, such as UAVVIC~\cite{uavvic} and VisDrone~\cite{VisDroneDatasets}, have been proposed, they suffer from several significant limitations.
+Most videos in UAVVIC are still captured by hovering drones with limited fields of view, and neither dataset focuses on dense crowds, with dense crowds in VisDrone even labeled as ignore regions.
 Moreover, their videos are mainly recorded in suburban areas with sparse crowds and limited diversity in flight altitude, viewing angle, and illumination, leading to a large domain gap from real-world dense crowd scenarios.
-As a result, no existing dataset simultaneously satisfies the following requirements: \textbf{dense crowds, diverse and complex environments, highly mobile drone capture, and large-scale scene coverage}.
+As a result, no existing dataset simultaneously satisfies all these requirements: \textbf{dense crowds, diverse and complex environments, highly mobile drone-based acquisition, and large-scale scene coverage}.